 Table of Contents

-What is Hard Light?
+What is Hard Light in Photography?

 Hard light is essentially a bright directed light that will create harsh shadows.
 It creates little to no transition between the highlights and shadows, creating high contrast in the images.
 It is created by direct, undiffused/bounced light that originates from a relatively small single light source.